Skip to main content

 And while it's important to see a doctor with a health concern, it's also important to go for regular checkups and screenings.
 Recommended health screenings are based on your child's personal and family medical history.

 Help your kids start "co-managing" their health care during the teen years.
 Little by little, encourage teens to take an active role.
 They can schedule appointments and refill prescriptions, for example.
-This builds self-confidence and also shows parents that their kids can take care of themselves.
+This builds self-confidence and shows parents that their kids can take care of themselves.

 The move to adult health care won't happen overnight.
 But planning ahead and talking about what to expect will help kids manage their medical care when the time comes.